hotelbyte/whitepaper/white-paper.md

 # Introduction
 ## If you are a hotel...
-Try to imagine the **full control on room rate**, the full price adjustment no matter the intermediaries commissions, the hotel position based on real experiences and not depending on negotiations for demanding contracts with integration or reservation platforms and free!
+Try to imagine the **full control on room rate**, the full price adjustment no matter the intermediaries commissions, capacity to create your own website of sales, the hotel position based on real experiences and not depending on negotiations for demanding contracts with integration or reservation platforms and free!

 If you want to be the first to innovate, if you want to take the control of your services without depending on demanding negotiations with integration platforms, pricing control, time to market, etc., if you want to get a real reviews about the experiences of your guests, or simply you are exclusive and luxurious, this is your project!